quotient-im/Quaternion/README.md

 On Linux, `make install` (with `sudo` if needed) will work equally well.

 ### Installation on Windows
 Since we can't rely on package management on Windows, Qt libraries and the runtime are installed together with Quaternion.
 However, two libraries, namely ssleay32.dll and libeay32.dll from OpenSSL project, are not installed automatically because of export restrictions.
 Unless you already have them around (just in case: they are a part of Qt Creator installation), your best bet is to download these libraries yourself and either install them system-wide (which probably makes sense as soon as you keep them up-to-date) or put them next to quaternion.exe.
+Having the libraries system-wide implies they are in your PATH.

 In case of trouble with libraries on Windows, [the Dependencies Walker tool aka depends.exe](http://www.dependencywalker.com/) helps a lot in navigating the DLL hell - especially when you have a mixed 32/64-bit environment or have different versions of the same library scattered around (OpenSSL is notoriously often dragged along by all kinds of software; and you may have other copies of Qt around which you didn't even realise to exist - with CMake GUI, e.g.).